 - Diversion of income;

 - Lifestyle inconsistent with declared income

-You can read more about this on our blog ‘How To Vary Child Maintenance Payments‘.
+You can read more about challenging child support in our blog ‘How To Vary Child Maintenance Payments‘.

 Child maintenance covers a child under the age of 16, and those aged 16-19 who are in full-time education and have never been married or in a civil partnership.

 As part of any child maintenance obligations under Child Maintenance Service rules, a parent is not expected to financially support any step-children.
-Nor are they obliged to contribute to private school fees.
-If these are a concern, the Court can intervene separately if a Court application is made by a parent as those decisions will not fall under the umbrella of child maintenance.
+Nor is a parent obliged to contribute to private school fees.
+If these are a concern, the court can intervene separately if a court application is made by a parent as those decisions will not fall under the umbrella of child maintenance.
 When there are financial constraints, child maintenance will always be prioritised over school fees.

 How is child maintenance calculated?

-When a family based-agreement cannot be reached, it is up to the Child Maintenance Service to determine the size of payment.
-They do so by following a set method and mathematical formula.
+When a family based-agreement cannot be reached, it is up to the Child Maintenance Service to determine the size of child support payment.
+The agency does so by following a set method and mathematical formula.